 - multi-value does not contain DN

 The first six conditions are intended for single-value attributes.
-Use one of the multi-value ... conditions for PingFederate to validate whether one of the attribute values matches the specified value.
-When an attribute has multiple values, using a single-value condition causes the criteria to fail.Note:
+Use one of the multi-value ... conditions when you want PingFederate to validate whether one of the attribute values matches (or does not match) the specified value.
+Using a single-value condition when an attribute has multiple values causes the criteria to fail consistently.Note:

-To evaluate the STS SSL Client Certificate's Subject DN context value, you must select one of the ...
+If you want to evaluate the STS SSL Client Certificate's Subject DN context value, you must select one of the ...
 DN conditions.
-These methods normalize the DN before comparison to accommodate for different string representations that are still considered equivalent, such as case sensitivity or white space.
+These methods normalize the DN before comparison to accommodate for different string representations that are still considered equivalent (for example, case sensitivity, or whitespace).

 - Click Add.